 Does the business have a great management team?

 Does the management team have a balanced mix of technical and business skills?

 Has the company gained traction in the market and is there proven demand for what it has to offer?

 Our early-stage investments add an entirely new dimension to the pool of assets within the DEF portfolio.
 They are also in line with Futuregrowth’s commitment to improving South Africans' lives by striving to identify opportunities that yield optimal financial returns for our clients and make tangible contributions to society.
 These include investments in transport, infrastructure, housing, agriculture, development finance, renewable energy, health, education and SMME development, among others, and early-stage investments are complemented by a variety of maturing and established companies in the developmental space.

 Dedicated early-stage investment fund

 Following on from our nine years’ experience in early-stage investing, the decision has been made to launch a separate dedicated early-stage investment fund.
 The Futuregrowth High Growth Development Equity Fund (HGDEF) will form part of our developmental suite of funds within the unlisted equity stable.
 The HGDEF aims to invest in developmental, innovative early-stage businesses in growth markets.
-The fund will be a warm-start, with no asset transfers from the DEF.
-Click here to read the Fund announcement.
+The HGDEF will have a warm start, with an existing pipeline and team.
+Click here for more information.